 There’s one eternal question around this 1981 cult classic about a group of Allied prisoners of war who escape via the power of football.
-Namely, which is worse: Sly Stallone’s goalkeeping or the cast of footballers' occasional attempts at acting?
+Namely, which is worse: Sly Stallone’s goalkeeping or the cast of footballers' attempts at acting?

 Pele plays the star role of Corporal Luis Fernandez.
 John Wark told FourFourTwo that the great man nailed his all-important bicycle kick on the first take, but his off-pitch acting left something to be desired.
 His dialogue delivery, unlike his play, is rushed and mumbled, even if we did enjoy his blackboard set-to with manager Michael Caine.

 We get the feeling that if Pele tried jumping up and snatching the chalk from Tony Pulis’s hand when he was delivering a tactical masterclass, O Rei would be left chewing on blackboard and a place on the bench behind Rory Delap.